phaedon/smile-explorer/README.md

 bazel test ...
 ```

-This library works on MacOS and Linux.
-(Windows is not yet supported because of the use of GLFW, which was recently added to the BCR without Windows support.
+This library, and the `explorer` binary, works on MacOS and Linux.

+(The explorer is not yet supported on Windows, because it uses GLFW, which was recently added to the BCR without Windows support.
 See the [Bazel build rule here](https://github.com/bazelbuild/bazel-central-registry/blob/main/modules/glfw/3.3.9/patches/add_build_file.patch) for context.)

 ## A guided tour